ejayromero/ATC-Helpie-2024/README.md

 You can download this app by cloning this repository and opening it in Android Studio.
 Then build the gradle and run the app on an emulator or a physical device.

 ## Usage
-For usage instructions, please refer to the user guide provided in this repository.
+For usage instructions, please refer to the [user guide](<./HELPIE - Mode d'emploi - User guide.pdf>) provided in this repository which is in both french and english.

 For developers, the code is structured like  the code works as follows:
 ![Repository Graphe](./image/RepositoryGraphe.jpg)